Are Pig Ears Good For Dogs?

 time

 Pig ears for dogs are, well, exactly what you think they are!
-A humanely harvested and dehydrated ear of a pig – specifically a flap of the ear called the pinna.
-This particular part of the ear is made up of cartilage and skin with barely any muscle, making them more flexible and digestible for dogs to munch.
+A humanely harvested and dehydrated ear of a pig – specifically, a flap of the ear called the pinna.
+This particular part of the ear is made up of cartilage and skin with barely any muscle, making them more flexible and digestible for dogs to munch on.

-If you think feeding your dog pig ears is strange, check out our blog on Bully Sticks for a real surprise!
+If you think feeding your dog pig ears is strange, you won't believe What Bully Sticks are Made From!

 There has been some controversy surrounding whether pig ears for dogs are good or bad to give.
 Many pet parents have been scared off from feeding pig ears because of the concern with harmful bacteria such as salmonella.